sh-cho/xml-doclet/README.md

 A doclet to output javadoc as XML
 =================================

-This library provides a doclet to output the javadoc comments from Java source code to a XML document.
+This library provides a doclet to output the javadoc comments from Java source code to a XML, Restructured Text (*.rst) document.
-JavaDoc 11 up to JavaDoc 13 is supported.
+All modern JDKs 11, 17 and 21 are supported (via `languageVersion.set(JavaLanguageVersion.of(11)` enforcing JavaDoc 11).

+Planned support for Markdown (*.md), Docbook XML and ASCII Doctor (*.adoc).
+Sponsors or Contributors are most welcome.

 The source code has been salvaged from https://github.com/MarkusBernhardt/xml-doclet, which has been derived from the [xml-doclet](http://code.google.com/p/xml-doclet) library by Seth Call.